 Bethel is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 6,450 people and two constituent neighborhoods, Bethel is the ninth largest community in Alaska.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bethel is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bethel is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bethel who work in office and administrative support (16.02%), management occupations (13.28%), and healthcare (9.19%).
+Overall, Bethel is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Bethel who work in office and administrative support (16.94%), management occupations (13.18%), and sales jobs (6.57%).

 Bethel is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Bethel in 2010 was $31,160, which is upper middle income relative to Alaska and the nation.
-This equates to an annual income of $124,640 for a family of four.
+The per capita income in Bethel in 2010 was $28,758, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
+This equates to an annual income of $115,032 for a family of four.
 However, Bethel contains both very wealthy and poor people as well.

 Bethel is an extremely ethnically-diverse city.
 The people who call Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel residents report their race to be Native American, followed by White.
-Important ancestries of people in Bethel include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Bethel include Irish, Dutch, English, and Norwegian.

 The most common language spoken in Bethel is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Native American languages and Korean.